ldgabbay/jwplayer/fl5/doc/publishers/rtmpstreaming.rst

 * RTMP can do live streaming - people can watch your video while it is being recorded.
 * With RTMP, viewers can seek to not-yet-downloaded parts of a video.
 This is especially useful for longer-form content (> 10 minutes).
-* Videos delivered over RTMP (and its secure brother, RTMPE) are harder to steal than videos delivered over regular HTTP.
+* Videos delivered over RTMP (and its encrypted brother, RTMPE) are harder to steal than videos delivered over regular HTTP.

 However, do note that RTMP has its disadvantages too.
-Especially since the introduction of :ref:`httpstreaming` (which also offer seeking to not-yet-downloaded parts), RTMP is not the only option for professional video delivery.
+Especially since the introduction of :ref:`httpstreaming` (used by e.g. Youtube), RTMP is not the only option for efficient video delivery.
 Some drawbacks to be aware of:

 * RTMP is a different protocol than HTTP and is sent over a different port (1935 instead of 80).
 Therefore, RTMP is frequently blocked by (corporate) firewalls.
-The JW Player 5.3 :ref:`detects and circumvents this issue <rtmpt>`.
+The JW Player :ref:`detects and circumvents this issue <rtmpt>`.
 * RTMP is a *true* streaming protocol, which means that the bandwidth of the connection must always be larger than the datarate of the video.
-If the connection drops for just a few seconds, the stream will stutter.
-If the connection overall is just a little less than the video datarate, the video will not play at all.
-With :ref:`httpstreaming` on the other hand, people can simply wait until more of the video is downloaded.
+If the connection drops for a couple of seconds, the stream will stutter.
+If the connection bandwidth overall is smaller than the video datarate, the video will not play at all.

-The JW Player supports a wide array of features of the RTMP protocol.
+The JW Player supports a wide array of features of the RTMP protocol, listed below.

 Servers